nvimdev/dyninput.nvim/README.md

 ### Write Own Context filter

-you can according Naming Conventions, tresitter node type or highlights or other the way that can detect which is the new characters need input. in `dyninput.util` there has some useful functions wrap can used. more detail can look at `util` module.
+you can according Naming Conventions, tresitter node type or lsp symbols or highlights or other the way that can detect which is the new characters need input. in `dyninput.util` there has some useful functions wrap can used. more detail can look at `util` module.

 ```
 ---opt table